alan-turing-institute/alexa-room-finder/README.md

 > Book me a room

-It also has in-built help, repeat, and cancel functions.
+It also has help, repeat, start-over and cancel functions.

-It currently lacks any interaction with the Microsoft Graph API, just using place-holder text, and assuming a room is free.
-This implementation uses the [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
+In this dev version, instead of reading the meeting room calendars, and then creating an event in the correct one, it reads the personal calendar of whoever's account is linked to the Alexa Skill, checks if it's free for half-an-hour, then makes an event if it is free.

 ## Setting up the Alexa Skill